forcedotcom/cli/releasenotes/sfdx/README.md

 Want to check out the new `sf` executable of Salesforce CLI?
 [Click here for the release notes.](../sf/README.md)

+## 7.136.0 (Feb 3, 2022) [stable-rc]

+These changes are in the Salesforce CLI release candidate.
+We plan to include these changes in next week's official release.
+This list isn't final and is subject to change.

+* NEW: Get shorter JSON output from running the `force:mdapi:beta:deploy` or `force:mdapi:beta:deploy:report` commands by using the new `--concise` parameter with the `--json` parameter.
+The new parameter omits success messages from the JSON output.
+When the two beta commands become generally available, the GA commands, such as `force:mdapi:deploy`, will also have the new parameter.

+* CHANGE: The [Salesforce CLI open-sourcing train](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021) is speeding along and this week we've created the `force:org:beta:create` beta command in the [plugin-org](https://github.com/salesforcecli/plugin-org) plug-in.
+The command works the same as its equivalent existing one.
+Try out this beta command before we make the open-source version of `force:org:create` generally available.

+* CHANGE: We now display a warning message when you run `sfdx update` and haven't yet [uninstalled](https://github.com/forcedotcom/cli/blob/main/releasenotes/sfdx/README.md#71063-june-17-2021) that pesky `salesforcedx` plug-in.
+Having it installed can cause unexpected behavior, so we really want it gone.
+First see if you still have it, and then uninstall it if you do:

+    ```bash
+    sfdx plugins --core
+    sfdx plugins:uninstall salesforcedx
+    sfdx update
+    ```

+    And pow, all those peculiar CLI issues you had are now solved.
+(GitHub issue [#1304](https://github.com/forcedotcom/cli/issues/1304))

-## 7.135.0 (Jan 27, 2022) [stable-rc]
+## 7.135.0 (Jan 27, 2022) [stable]

 IMPORTANT: Have you tried out the `force:source:beta:*` commands yet?
 See [this post](https://github.com/forcedotcom/cli/issues/1258) for details.
 If you haven't, we highly encourage you to take them out for a spin and try to break them.
 We plan to end the beta of these commands around February 1, 2022, when we'll update the generally available commands (such as `force:source:push`) with their beta equivalents.
 We're still hoping for more feedback and issues from our community before then.
 Thanks in advance for all your help!

-These changes are in the Salesforce CLI release candidate.
-We plan to include these changes in next week's official release.
-This list isn't final and is subject to change.

 * CHANGE: Have we mentioned that we're [open-sourcing Salesforce CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021)?
 This week we moved the `force:source:ignored:list` command into the [plugin-source](https://github.com/salesforcecli/plugin-source) plug-in.
 It works the same as before.